This incredibly easy apple compote recipe is another one of those ‘once you know it you can’t un-know it’ kinds of recipes.

 I don’t know about you, but I’m blown away by the flavour of this apple compote, so please, if you make it, let me know if you feel the same way as I do.

 I chose a green, sour apple and I’d definitely recommend using a hard apple rather than a soft furry one.
-I also would go for a sour version over sweet, as this comes out naturally sweet all on its own!
+I’d also go for a sour version over sweet, as this comes out naturally sweet all on its own!

 So, first off, no sugar.
 It isn’t needed and it doesn’t have any health benefits.